Living in Saudi Arabia

 Absolutely - so don't leave those make-up brushes at home!

 Are there spas in Saudi Arabia?

 Religion means so many different things to everyone - faith, community, history, power, family, and even understanding the universe.
 It is all too easy to think of Islam as a scary or threatening religion when lots of Western media depict mostly images of Islamic terrorists killing and being killed.
-We believe this is a very inaccurate picture of what Islam is all about!

 In fact, religion - Islam or any other - often provides an enormous sense of comfort, understanding and community to people.
 Islam teaches peace, personal freedom, tolerance and charity - the same basic principles taught by Christianity and Judaism.